varun-anumalla/KNR-Connect/README.md

 * Debugging silent data loading failures caused by database schema mismatches and race conditions.
 * Diagnosing and fixing broken API links and JSON syntax errors using `Logcat` and detailed error analysis.

-Successfully navigating these challenges was a critical part of the process, proving my ability to debug, problem-solve, and build a stable, resilient application.
+Successfully navigating these challenges was a critical part of the process, proving my ability to debug, problem-solve, and build a stable, resilient application..